 Between undergrad, MA and now PhD, Kristen’s career has been dedicated to research.
-After being a part of several research teams for many projects over the course of 8 years, she knows what it means to gather information, understand the results, and write it for an audience to understand.
-What this means for imagine backpacking is she will make sure that any information given to you as their audience will actually be helpful and useful for backpackers around the world.
+From being a part of several research teams for many projects over 10 years, she knows what it means to gather information, understand the results, and write it for an audience to understand.
+What this means for imagine backpacking is she will make sure that any information given to you will be helpful and useful for backpackers around the world.

 When asked to describe what backpacking is to her, Kristen said: